Tajnymag/vsb-pai-game-of-life/gol-omp/README.md

 ## Build

-The project uses CMake and should be buildable like any other C++ CMAKE project.
+The project uses CMake and should be buildable like any other C++ CMake project.